GGayton/ProjectyBoi-v1.1/README.txt

 \measurement\projection regimes
 	Holds all the series of images required to take a measurement.
-Each "regime" is a .hdf5 file, each image is labelled with a digit number, i.e., "00", "01", "02" ..., and will take a camera image (or multiple camera images if chosen) for each digit in that order.
+Each "regime" is a .hdf5 file, each image is labelled with a two-digit number, i.e., "00", "01", "02" ..., and will take a camera image (or multiple camera images if chosen) for each digit in that order.

 The measurement modules and their functions are: